Alex2262/AltairChessEngine/README.md

 You can also play against Altair on lichess [here](https://lichess.org/@/Altair_Engine), but it is not always online.
 Note: Lichess BOT ratings are deflated compared to their actual human relative strengths.

+## Analysis
+Altair can be used for analyzing positions with software such as ChessBase and other GUIs. \ It can also be used in lichess using its APIs with the [external-engine](https://github.com/lichess-org/external-engine) repository.

+Altair supports a configurable hash size, thread number, and MultiPV for analyzing multiple variations.

 ## Board Representation
 Altair currently uses bitboards, binary representations of the chessboard, as the internal board representation as of version 4.0.1 \